LetiQuin/Original-Concepts-/README.md

 ### Purpose

-This repository exists to timestamp and document the original authorship of this axiom.
-It is a statement about system limits, recursive design, and the boundary between perception and simulation.
+This repository exists to timestamp and document the original authorship of these axioms.
+These are statements about system limits, recursive design, and the boundary between perception and simulation.

 ---